EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 CREATE INDEX JournalFSDJumps_EdsmId ON JournalFSDJumps (SystemEdsmId)
 ```

-Used for fast system matching
+Used for fast system matching.
+When a FSDJump is found in the journal, an entry in this table is created.

+SystemEdsmId may be null if no matching EDSM system exists.

 Migrated from [`EDDiscovery.VisitedSystems`](https://github.com/EDDiscovery/EDDiscovery/wiki/Databases-in-EDD#visitedsystems)